jcdesimp/SE331-Fuzzer/README.md

   Test options:
     --vectors=file         Newline-delimited file of common exploits to vulnerabilities.
 Required.
     --sensitive=file       Newline-delimited file data that should never be leaked.
 It's assumed that this data is in the application's database (e.g. test data), but is not reported in any response.
 Required.
-    --random=[true|false]  When off, try each input to each page systematically.
-When on, choose a random page, then a random input field and test all vectors.
-Default: false.
     --slow=500             Number of milliseconds considered when a response is considered "slow".
 Default is 500 milliseconds

 Examples: